aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### How many attendees can join an Amazon Chime SDK meeting?
 Can this limit be raised?

 Amazon Chime SDK limits are defined [here](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-limits).
-The service supports up to 250 attendees and up to 25 video participants in a meeting (video limit is enforced separately).
+The service supports up to 250 attendees and by default up to 25 video senders in a meeting.
 An attendee is considered active unless it has been explicitly removed using `DeleteAttendee`.
 Attendee limits cannot be changed.
+The number of video senders can be adjusted, but all clients will still be limited to only 25 received videos at a time.

-If your use case requires more than 250 attendees, consider using a [broadcasting solution](https://github.com/aws-samples/amazon-chime-meeting-broadcast-demo).
+If your use case requires more than 250 attendees, consider using [meeting replication](https://docs.aws.amazon.com/chime-sdk/latest/dg/media-replication.html) to reach up to 10,000 participants, or a [live connector media pipeline](https://docs.aws.amazon.com/chime-sdk/latest/dg/connector-pipe-config.html) to output to RTMP.

-### What happens to the subsequent participants who try to turn on the local video while 25 participants have already turned on the local video?
+### What happens to the subsequent participants who try to turn on the local video when the maximum number of video senders is already reached?

-Once the limit of 25 video tiles is reached in a meeting, each subsequent participant that tries to turn on the local video will receive a Meeting Session status code of [VideoCallSwitchToViewOnly = 10](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#videocallswitchtoviewonly) which in turn triggers the observer '[videoSendDidBecomeUnavailable](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideoobserver.html#videosenddidbecomeunavailable)'.
+Once the limit of video senders is reached in a meeting, each subsequent participant that tries to turn on the local video will receive a Meeting Session status code of [VideoCallSwitchToViewOnly = 10](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#videocallswitchtoviewonly) which in turn triggers the observer '[videoSendDidBecomeUnavailable](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideoobserver.html#videosenddidbecomeunavailable)'.

 ### Can I schedule Amazon Chime SDK meetings ahead of time?